|Nutritional Guidelines (per serving)|

 Make a simple, easy (and vegan!) homemade whole wheat pizza dough using whole wheat flour, yeast, salt, water and vegetable oil.
 To keep it truly vegan, be sure to use sugar in place of the honey, particularly if you're cooking for other vegans, as some vegans strictly avoid honey.

 This is a simple and easy homemade pizza dough recipe, using just a few simple everyday ingredients that you likely have at home already.
-This whole wheat pizza dough recipe is courtesy of the Wheat Foods Council.

 - 2 cups whole wheat flour